 This is a product recommended by The Graphics Fairy that you place on the back side of the image, place it on the furniture, and allow it to cure overnight.
 1Gel by Heirloom Traditions Image Transfer and Decoupage All-in-One Gel is an image transfer and decoupage solution in one, and works with images printed on regular paper from ink jet or laser printers.

-Soak the taped image in water to remove the paper, and once it dries, it adheres to your surface like a sticker.
+Soak the taped image in water for 30 minutes to loosen the paper.
+Remove the paper, and use the tape image just like a sticker.

 To use this technique, you need to reverse your image before you print it.
 This way it will print as a mirror image, making the transfer perfect.
 All you need to do is find the “flip/rotate” option in your Word processor or image software.